-This has ramifications for headset manufacturers, as they need to develop the right digital platforms to pair and connect with these Two-way radios.
+This has ramifications for headset manufacturers, as they need to develop the right digital platforms to pair and connect with these two-way radios.
 This may sound easy, but there are challenging technical requirements to overcome that only a handful of headset companies can handle.
-Clearly those headset companies who have invested heavily in digital technology platforms are better placed to handle the due diligence requirements that these digital device pose.
+Clearly, those headset companies who have invested heavily in digital technology platforms are better placed to handle the due diligence requirements that these digital devices pose.

-Heavy duty or “Rugged” smart phones are now starting to gain market share in the industrial sector.
-Companies like Sonim Technologies and Samsung are aggressively marketing there products through the major phones carriers and even Caterpillar is trying to stake out market share on the back of their industrial brand equity.
+Heavy duty or “Rugged” smartphones are now starting to gain market share in the industrial sector.
+Companies like Sonim Technologies and Samsung are aggressively marketing their products through the major phones carriers and even Caterpillar is trying to stake out market share on the back of their industrial brand equity.

-These smart phone devices need to be able to connect wirelessly to the desired communication headset which should deliver not only clear communication but an ability to keep the worker safe by offering situational awareness and hearing protection all in the one product.
+These smartphone devices need to be able to connect wirelessly to the desired communication headset which should deliver not only clear communication but an ability to keep the worker safe by offering situational awareness and hearing protection all in one product.

-Further, if these smart phones have an embedded PTT protocols the challenge of maximizing their full functionality comes down to the technical capabilities of the headset company.
-Clearly digital headsets are better placed to deliver this full functionality.
+Further, if these smartphones have embedded PTT protocols the challenge of maximizing their full functionality comes down to the technical capabilities of the headset company.
+Clearly, digital headsets are better placed to deliver this full functionality.

 Consumer Devices on the Rise in the Industrial Sector

-This means that consumer smartphones will gain more traction in the industrial sector especially as software companies develop industrial like apps and functionality.
-An example of this Zello, a Push to Talk app that turns your iPhone into a lightweight PTT Two-way radio.
+This means that consumer smartphones will gain more traction in the industrial sector especially as software companies develop industrial-like apps and functionality.
+An example of this is Zello, a Push to Talk app that turns your iPhone into a lightweight PTT Two-way radio.

-These developments will lead to a growing demand for noise cancelling bluetooth headsets that have the capabilities to enable the full functionality of these consumer devices, but are rugged enough to perform in hostile industrial environments.
+These developments will lead to a growing demand for noise-canceling Bluetooth® headsets that have the capabilities to enable the full functionality of these consumer devices but are rugged enough to perform in hostile industrial environments.